-On 21 March 2024, the Group entered into a sale and purchase agreement with Round Table Group Limited, pursuant to which the Group agreed to dispose of its 20% equity interest in Big Max, Diamond Brave and Sunshine Team at total consideration of HK\$3.
+On 21 March 2024, the Group entered into a sale and purchase agreement with Round Table Group Limited, pursuant to which the Group agreed to dispose of its 20% equity interest in Big Max Limited, Diamond Brave Limited and Sunshine Team Limited at total consideration of HK\$3.
 The disposal was completed on 22 March 2024.
-A loss of HK\$1,688,000 from the disposal of associates was recognised and incurred in other gains and losses, net (note 7).
+A loss of HK\$1,688,000 from the disposal of associates was recognised and incurred in other gains and losses, net (note 7) during the year ended 31 March 2024.